- Dockerfile 100%

 /pr workflow

 - Offer the PR/MR — ask explicitly before opening one.
-If the user prefers to do it manually, or no CLI is available, hand back a ready-to-click compare URL plus a suggested title and body.
+If the user prefers to do it manually, or no CLI is available, hand back a ready-to-click compare URL plus the proposed title and body.
 PR body always states merge with rebase.

 Safety rules built in